andersource/andersource.github.io/_posts/2025-05-05-imbalanced-learning.markdown

 Like I previously mentioned, initial modeling stages try to give us the best tradeoff curve possible for the task - using data, model type, training techniques, whatever.
 At those stages we can optimize for threshold-independent metrics, for example various [area under the curve](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) metrics.
 But ultimately, somewhere downstream the model's output will be binarized, and we might as well take that into consideration when tuning the model.

-I'm personally fond of the [F-score](https://en.wikipedia.org/wiki/F-score) - it combines two very interpretable metrics (precision and recall), which makes cummunicating with less technical stakeholders (such as product managers and the FDA) easier, and can be [easily tweaked to account for error type preferences](/2019/09/30/f-score-deep-dive.html).
+I'm personally fond of the [F-score](https://en.wikipedia.org/wiki/F-score) - it combines two very interpretable metrics ([precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall)), which makes communicating with less technical stakeholders (such as product managers and the FDA) easier, and can be [easily tweaked to account for error type preferences](/2019/09/30/f-score-deep-dive.html).

 For this problem precision and recall were equally important, so I used the $$ F_1 $$ score: